mlg-/bug-squishing/README.md

 *Side Note* : It's really important to understand the Pry is not "training wheels."
 Professionals use debugging tools like this every day, many times a day, and they validate their assumptions about what is actually occurring at the time their code is run.
 You should not resist it because you think you *should know* what's happening!
 You don't, and we don't either, and that's why we both need it.

-You can also learn how to take Pry a step further into power user territory with extensions like [Pry Nav](https://github.com/nixme/pry-nav) or [Pry Byebug](https://github.com/deivid-rodriguez/pry-byebug).
-The extensions above will allow you `step` through your code, including the parts where it interacts with the Ruby core library.
-When you stop execution, simply use `step` at the pry prompt to step through to wherever your method was called from. `Step` can optionally accept an integer as an argument, which will step you multiple times.

-Pry itself also has a ton of power-user functionality right out of the box.
+Pry itself has a ton of power-user functionality right out of the box.
 For example, want to know what all the available variables and classes are within your current scope?
 Call `ls` when paused in `pry`.
 Just like `ls` lists the files and folders in your current directory in the Terminal, it will tell you the same about your variables.

 Like so: